temporalio/documentation/docs/application-development/testing.md

 </TabItem>
 <TabItem value="php">

-1. Create `bootstrap.php` in `tests` folder with the following contents:
+1. In the `tests` folder, create `bootstrap.php` with the following contents:

 ```php
 declare(strict_types=1);